bitfocus/companion-module-toggl-track/HELP.md

 Attempt to stop the current timer.
 This will fail if Companion doesn't know the ID of the currently running timer.

+**Refresh Project List**

+Retrives the current list of projects from the toggl server.
+This action runs automatically when Companion starts and when the module is enabled.

 ## Presets

 Presets are available for **Start Timer** and **Stop Timer**.
 The **Stop Timer** preset also includes both the **Get Current Timer** and **Stop Current Timer** actions to ensure reliable operation.